Lucoky/chat-bot-test/README.md

 ## Requirements

 1. When a client establishes a websocket connection, the server should generate a UUID token for the session and return it to the client.
 2. The websocket should send a response containing the catalog of products available for sale upon successful authentication.
+The catalog should be fetched from the "https://fakestoreapi.com/products" API.
-3. The client should be able to interact with the catalog by selecting items, navigating through pages, or specifying a page number.
+4. The client should be able to interact with the catalog by selecting items, navigating through pages, or specifying a page number.
-4. The server should handle the client's actions and respond accordingly, providing the requested information.
+5. The server should handle the client's actions and respond accordingly, providing the requested information.

 ## Example WebSocket Connection